zpoint/CPython-Internals/Interpreter/code/code.md

 for more detail, please refer to [frame object(zombie frame)](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/frame/frame.md#zombie-frame)

 > each code object will hold a single "zombie" frame.
-This retains the allocated and initialised frame object from an invocation of the code object.
+This retains the allocated and initialized frame object from an invocation of the code object.
 The zombie is reanimated the next time we need a frame object for that code object.
 Doing this saves the malloc/ realloc required when using a free_list frame that isn't the correct size.
-It also saves some field initialisation.
+It also saves some field initialization.

 ##### co_extra